Iwasawa theory of twists of elliptic modular forms over imaginary quadratic fields at inert primes: Two-variable Perrin-Riou maps and Coleman maps

 where the first arrow is induced by the natural projection, the second arrow is given by $\cL_{F,T_{\f,g}^{-\emptyset} }$ and the final arrow is the pairing with {${H_\f}\cdot \eta_\f\otimes v_{g,\mu}$}.

 {Given an arbitrary element $z\in \HIw(F(\mu_{p^\infty}),R_{f_\alpha}^*\otimes R_g^*)$, set $z_\alpha:=({\rm Pr}^\alpha)_*(z)\in \HIw(F(\mu_{p^\infty}),R_{f}^*\otimes R_g^*)$.
 Observe then that

 where the first equality follows from the functoriality of the construction of the Perrin-Riou map and the second using the fact that $({\rm Pr}^\alpha)_*$ is the transpose of $({\rm Pr}^\alpha)^*$.
-We further note that the subscript $(N_f,N_g)$ (resp., $(N_fp,N_g)$) signifies the levels of the pair of modular curves where one realizes $f$ and $g$ (resp., $f_\alpha$ and $g$), on which the Poincar\'e duality induces the indicated pairing.} Let $\eta_f'\in \Dcris(V_f)/\Fil^1$ be the vector defined as in Corollary~\ref{cor:e-vec-cong-no}.
-It follows from \cite[Proposition~10.1.1(2)(b)]{KLZ2} that the specialization of $H_\f\cdot \eta_\f$ at $\kappa$ is given by {The first assertion concerning the specialization of $\cL_{F,\f,g,\mu}$ at $\kappa_0$ follows on combining this fact with Corollary~\ref{cor:e-vec-cong-no} and Equation \eqref{eqn_PRmap_underPralpha}.}
+We further note that the subscript $(N_f,N_g)$ (resp., $(N_fp,N_g)$) signifies the levels of the pair of modular curves where one realizes $f$ and $g$ (resp., $f_\alpha$ and $g$), on which the Poincar\'e duality induces the indicated pairing.}